WeiCheng14159/HELIX/Readme.md

 Requisites:
 - Vivado 2022.2
+- Xilinx Soft Decision FEC license.
+It can be obtained free of charge from the Xilinx License Center.

 Generate the project by changing the directory in Vivado to the `fpga/` folder and execute the tcl file `HELIX.tcl`